Wim101010/Self-avoiding_walk/README.md

  Python & R course
  2024

+This project is done for the Python & R course in June 2024.
+It is based around the concept of self-avoiding walks.

 This project contains the following components:
     user manual:
         here you can read how to use our code to answer the questions.